buhrmann/tweetonomy/info.md

 3. Create hive table schema (see my .hv file in hive/config/scripts).
 Make sure columns with names that are reserved keywords are in back quotes (e.g. `user`)
 4. Create table: hive -f path/to/schema.hql
 5. When starting a hive shell for querying, have to first ADD JAR, as in schema file!
+6. Actually, have added jar extra path in some config file, so no need to add in each hql script.
+Check where!!!

 Network